Proper Breathing Reduces Stress

 The body controls breathing through the respiratory center in the brainstem and is responsible for controlling the breathing rate.
 It sends messages to the respiratory muscles telling them when to breathe.
 Breathing is unique from other functions in that it can be regulated voluntarily.

-The primary role of breathing is gas exchange.
+The primary role of breathing is gas-exchange.
 Our cells need oxygen and their waste product, carbon dioxide, needs to be expelled.
 Breathing is an automatic body function.
 Controlled by the respiratory center of the brain we can also deliberately change our rate of breathing.

 The brain sets the breathing rate according to the carbon dioxide level, rather the oxygen level.
 Breathing patterns change as stress occurs.
 Did you know that typically in anxiety, small shallow breaths are taken in which one utilizes the shoulders rather than the diaphragm to move air in and out of the lungs which in effect empties too much carbon dioxide in the blood which upsets the body’s balance of gases?
 Shallow, over-breathing (hyperventilation) can prolong feelings of anxiety that gives rise to physical symptoms of stress including chest tightness, chronic fatigue, faintness and lightheadedness, panic, headaches, heart palpitations, insomnia, muscle aches, twitches, tension, tingling, numb and cold hands and face.

 When a person is relaxed, breathing is nasal, slow, even, and gentle.
 A relaxed breathing pattern seems to calm the autonomic nervous system (that which governs the bodily functions).
-Benefits may include lowered blood pressure and heart rate, reduced amount of stress hormones, reduced lactic acid build-up in muscle tissue, balanced levels of oxygen and carbon dioxide in the blood, improved immune system functioning, increased energy, and feelings of calm and well-being.
+Benefits may include lowered blood pressure and heart rate, a reduced amount of stress hormones, reduced lactic acid build-up in muscle tissue, balanced levels of oxygen and carbon dioxide in the blood, improved immune system functioning, increased energy, and feelings of calm and well-being.

-There are different breathing techniques for relaxation, however the general aim is to shift from upper chest breathing to abdominal breathing.
+There are different breathing techniques for relaxation, however, the general aim is to shift from upper chest breathing to abdominal breathing.

 Different healing systems from different cultures have long realized the healing benefits of the breath.
 Many holistic practitioners believe that spiritual insight or revelation, as you will, is possible through conscious breathing.